Great to have you, Rush Limboy, here behind the Golden EIB.

 Remember.

-Now you know how this used to happen.
+Now, you know how this used to happen?

-That is why I will get rid of and totally destroy the Johnson Amendment and allow our representatives of faith to speak— That's not how it would be said.
+You know, any Republican president would go up there and would never say anything like, that is why I will get rid of and totally destroy the Johnson Amendment and allow our representatives of faith to speak.

-In the past it would be said, and I want to assure you, and I want you to know that I'm going to be working with the elected representatives of our party, and I'm going to be trying to cross the aisle.
+In the past, it would be said, and I want to assure you, and I want you to know that I'm going to be working with the elected representatives of our party, and I'm going to be trying to cross the aisle.

 I'm going to be reaching out so that we can come up with a unified purpose to do everything we can do to make sure that religious people have the liberty to speak their beliefs.